-Decision Taken: The Committee approved the Annual Governance Statement for the Lancashire County Pension Fund, as set out at Appendix 'A', for signature by the Chair and the County Treasurer.
+Resolved: That the Annual Governance Statement for the Lancashire County Pension Fund, as set out at Appendix 'A', be approved for signature by the Chair and the County Treasurer.

-3. Your Pension Service - Annual Administration Report
+11. Your Pension Service - Annual Administration Report

 The Committee considered the Your Pension Service - 2013/14 Annual Administration Report.